deshartman/twilio-agent-payments-mcp-server/README.md

 - Instructions for asking the customer if they're ready to provide payment information
 - Explanation of the secure processing and tokenization
 - Steps to use the startPaymentCapture tool
+- **IMPORTANT**: Requires the user to enter a Call SID from the MCP Client side, which is a mandatory parameter

 ### CardNumber Prompt